Attitude to learning

 - Takes pride in their work

-Inconsistent ATL means the pupil needs to push themselves to make the most of the learning opportunities available.
+Inconsistent AToL means the pupil needs to push themselves to make the most of the learning opportunities available.

 - Sometimes participates in the lesson